geo1007-labinstructions

 Add a WMS layer of PDOK (national georegister)

 Choose one WMS service from the list at PDOK, and find out which layers are offered by that service.
+Then add that layer to your Leaflet client by editing main.js.

-As you have seen the second background layer, with aerial images (‘luchtfotos’ / LUFO) does not work anymore.
-Find out the new URL for the ‘luchtfoto’, and fix the geoclient so that again there is a background layer of aerial images.
+As you have seen, the second background layer with aerial images (‘luchtfotos’ / LUFO) does not work anymore.
+Find out the new URL for the ‘luchtfoto’ and fix the geoclient so that again there is a background layer of aerial images.

 Part C: Using the layers in another client (QGIS)

-Load the same layers, those that the web client from Part B shows, inside QGIS.
+Load the same layers that the web client from Part B shows, inside QGIS.

-Include a screenshot of the QGIS user interface with all the layers loaded.
+F. Include a screenshot of the QGIS user interface with all the layers loaded.

 Submit